 Do you field multiple texts a week from coworkers asking you for basic information?
 Do you dig things out of your inbox that most assuredly landed in theirs just to forward them info they missed?
 Do you find yourself linking the company website, tech tutorials, and other Google-able information to people who won’t go get it themselves?
-Me too.
-Or I used to.
+Fellow female faculty members, you know what I’m talking about.
+I used to do this, too.
 Before I made a decision…Continue reading “Career Talk: How I stopped being the office helpline”

 I wrote last year about how I became someone who writes every weekday.
 This habit has been a game changer for my scholarly productivity and for my schedule.
 But times are tough, being inside for 4 months straight is lonely, and my academic writing habits have required some tweaks to deal with pandemic writing.
 Here’s the simplest change I’ve made to keep writing in 2020: not writing alone.Continue reading “Why we love virtual writing parties”

 This is a guest post by my friend Mackensie!

 I love reading.
 I also feel incredibly lucky to be one of the few people that have not been ruined by graduate school in that the mere sight of another book doesn’t leave me in a panic.
 I typically read before bed because my insomnia is terrible, and it’s either read or stay up late into the night, remembering every embarrassing thing from childhood I’ve ever read.
 As a result, I’ve read a lot of great popular press books that aren’t academic but may appeal to academics–books about productivity, books to read before starting grad school, and books for aspiring researchers.
 Here it is: the first (possibly last?
 We’ll see how motivated I am…) post of Academic Book Club.
 I’ve included five extremely different types of books, depending on what you’re in the mood for.Continue reading “Academic book club: Books for graduate students and professors”